Xenotransplantation: Xenozoonosis

 Xenozoonosis, also known as zoonosis or xenosis, is the transmission of infectious agents between species via xenograft.
 Animal to human infection is normally rare, but has occurred in the past.
 An example of such is the avian influenza, when an influenza A virus was passed from birds to humans.
 Xenotransplantation may increase the chance of disease transmission for 3 reasons: (1) implantation breaches the physical barrier that normally helps to prevent disease transmission, (2) the recipient of the transplant will be severely immunosuppressed, and (3) human complement regulators (CD46, CD55, and CD59) expressed in transgenic pigs have been shown to serve as virus receptors, and may also help to protect viruses from attack by the complement system.

 Examples of viruses carried by pigs include porcine herpesvirus, rotavirus, parvovirus, and circovirus.
 Porcine herpesviruses and rotaviruses can be eliminated from the donor pool by screening, however others (such as parvovirus and circovirus) may contaminate food and footwear then re-infect the herd.
 Thus, pigs to be used as organ donors must be housed under strict regulations and screened regularly for microbes and pathogens.
 Unknown viruses, as well as those not harmful in the animal, may also pose risks.
-Of particular concern are PERVS (porcine endogenous retroviruses), vertically transmitted microbes that embed in swine genomes.
+Of particular concern are PERVs (porcine endogenous retroviruses), vertically transmitted microbes that embed in swine genomes.
 The risks with xenosis are twofold, as not only could the individual become infected, but a novel infection could initiate an epidemic in the human population.
-Because of this risk, the FDA has suggested any recipients of xenotransplants shall be closely monitored for the remainder of their life, and quarantined if they show signs of xenosis.
+Because of this risk, the FDA in 2006 suggested any recipients of xenotransplants shall be closely monitored for the remainder of their life, and quarantined if they show signs of xenosis.
+Since then PERVs have been eliminated from the pig genomes in successfully donated pig kidneys.

 Baboons and pigs carry myriad transmittable agents that are harmless in their natural host, but extremely toxic and deadly in humans.
 HIV is an example of a disease believed to have jumped from monkeys to humans.
 Researchers also do not know if an outbreak of infectious diseases could occur and if they could contain the outbreak even though they have measures for control.
 Another obstacle facing xenotransplants is that of the body's rejection of foreign objects by its immune system.
 These antigens (foreign objects) are often treated with powerful immunosuppressive drugs that could, in turn, make the patient vulnerable to other infections and actually aid the disease.
 This is the reason the organs would have to be altered to fit the patients' DNA (histocompatibility).

 In 2005, the Australian National Health and Medical Research Council (NHMRC) declared an eighteen-year moratorium on all animal-to-human transplantation, concluding that the risks of transmission of animal viruses to patients and the wider community had not been resolved.

 This was repealed in 2009 after an NHMRC review stated "... the risks, if appropriately regulated, are minimal and acceptable given the potential benefits.", citing international developments on the management and regulation of xenotransplantation by the World Health Organisation and the European Medicines Agency.